whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 ###Reclassify neighbourhoods, creating new **microhoods** (downgrading)

-There were 51 leftover records.
-These records are generally smaller than sections of larger neighbourhoods and are more appropriate as the WoF microhood placetype.
+There were 51 leftover WoF records after figuring out concordances between data sources and reclassifying macrohoods.
+These records were generally smaller than sections of larger neighbourhoods and were determined to be more appropriate as microhoods.

-Our leftover WoF neighbourhood records that did not join to an SF OpenData record in San Francisco need to be adjusted to align with the SF OpenData geometries so they can be imported to WoF as new microhoods.
+These leftover WoF neighbourhood records need to be adjusted to align with the SF OpenData geometries so they can be imported to WoF as new microhoods.
 This is important because microhoods should _generally_ not overlap neighbourhoods.
 There is no rule about yes-or-no overlap between neighbourhoods and microhoods (or even between neighbourhoods and neighbourhoods, or microhoods to microhoods), but we are looking for cleaner geometry that's less overlapping for the **default** - overlapping geometries can always become alt-geometry records.

 **Optional:** note that the new microhood shapes can be generalized slightly (shown below).
 The Zetashapes occasionally cut through neighbourhoods at odd angles, so adding a missing block or two into your new microhood geometry is acceptable.